UK Ancestry Visa

 To be eligible for the UK Ancestry Visa, applicants need to demonstrate their UK ancestry, including the birth certificate of their UK-born grandparent and proof that they are a Commonwealth citizen.
 They must also be able to support themselves financially within the UK without recourse to public funds and show that they intend to work in the UK during their stay.

-If granted, the UK Ancestry Visa allows holders to work, study, and live in the UK for up to five years, after which time they may also be eligible to apply for indefinite leave to remain and, in turn, British citizenship.
+If granted, the UK Ancestry Visa allows holders to work, study, and live in the UK for up to five years, after which time they may also be eligible to apply for Indefinite Leave to Remain and, in turn, British citizenship.
 The UK Ancestry Visa offers a unique opportunity for those with a strong ancestral connection to the UK to live and work in the country for an extended period of time.
 It’s a visa with far less stringent eligibility criteria than many others and one that doesn’t discriminate against you, regardless of your level of education or occupation.
-It’s also a visa that benefits from a clear pathway to permanent residency and British citizenship.
+It’s also a visa that benefits from a clear pathway to settlement and British citizenship.

-To be eligible for a UK Ancestry Visa, an applicant will need to meet the following criteria:
+To be eligible for a UK Ancestry Visa, an applicant will need to meet the following requirements:

 • Commonwealth Citizenship: The applicant must be a Commonwealth citizen, which includes citizens of Australia, Canada, New Zealand, and many other countries.
 A full list of eligible nationalities is provided further down the page.